Provision Cassandra or DSE in Kubernetes with the Kubernetes Operator for Apache Cassandra

 View information about the superuser credentials

-By default, Kubernetes Operator for Apache Cassandra creates a Cassandra superuser.
+By default, the Cassandra Operator creates a Cassandra superuser.
 A Kubernetes secret is created, named <clusterName>-superuser, which contains username and password keys.

-To define the superuser with custom credentials, skip to Define superuser with custom credentials
+To define the superuser with custom credentials, see Define superuser with custom credentials.

 kubectl -n my-db-ns get secret cluster1-superuser